 Early Life

-Gianfelice Mario Rocca was born on March 2, 1948, in Milan, Italy.
-He is the son of Roberto Rocca, who was a key figure in the steel industry.
-Rocca's family has a long history in entrepreneurship.
-He earned a Bachelor's degree in Physics from the University of Milan and a PMD from Harvard Business School.
+Gianfelice Mario Rocca was born on March 2, 1948, in Milan, Italy, into a wealthy family with a history of entrepreneurship.
+He is the son of Roberto Rocca, who was Chairman of Techint, and the grandson of Agostino Rocca, the founder of the industrial group.
+Rocca graduated cum laude with a degree in physics from the University of Milan and later obtained a PMD from Harvard Business School.

 Rise to Success